-Next you reach the boating pool (which is actually a go-kart track now) and cliff lift, and see spectacular views of the sea and of course the famous west coast sunsets.
+Next you reach the boating pool (which is actually a go-kart track now) and cliff lift.
+Look out to see spectacular views of the sea and of course the famous west coast sunsets.

 The resort of Blackpool, but not the borough, ends at Bispham.